w3c/trace-context/spec/30-processing-model.md

 traceresponse: 00-4bf92f3577b34da6a3ce929d0e0e4736-828c5d0d435ba505-01
 ```

 In this example, a caller (the load balancer) in a trace with ID `4bf92f3577b34da6a3ce929d0e0e4736` wishes to defer a sampling decision to its callee.
-When the callee completes the request, it returns the internal sampling decision to the caller.
+When the callee completes the request, it returns its sampling decision to the caller.